Jah-On/DPG-RPS/spec.md

 ```

 ```
-class Command(ABC, Snowflake):
+class Command(ABC, Snowflake, GameState):
-    """ An instruction packet, received by client from server.
+    """ An instruction packet, sent one way only—from Server to Client.

     Contains instructions that trigger state changes in the UI.
     Should always be subclassed, with more specific information made available